 This is a helpful exercise because it allows different people’s ideas, perspectives, and lived experiences to be considered.
 You don’t want a vision that is just relevant to the CEO, it has to reflect the entire company.

 3. Paint a picture of your fantasy land.

 A vision is not merely about the future; it is an inspiration to guide present decisions.
 A good vision will stretch you and your organization beyond its current mindset.
 It will force you outside of your comfort zone and push you to achieve things you did not previously consider possible.

-What would you dare to dream as a future possibility?
+What would you dare to dream of as a future possibility?

 Go BIG and suspend your preconceived assumptions, limitations, and judgments.
 This is the time to be creative and adventurous!

 This is the vision statement!
-It’s the time where you can think about the best-case scenario.
+It’s the time when you can think about the best-case scenario.

 If you’re having trouble thinking big, talk to a child.
 Harness that child-like creativity when crafting your vision.